saintybalboa/serverless-demo/README.md

-# serverless-demo
+# Serverless demo
-Using the Serverless framework to build an infrastructure in AWS
+Using the Serverless framework to build an infrastructure in AWS.